People think this rural Spanish woman is Donald Trump's doppelganger

-Paula Vázquez, a journalist at Spanish news outlet La Voz de Galicia, posted a photo she took of Dolores Leis Antelo, who lives and works on a small farm in Nanton, La Coruna, on Instagram on Saturday.
+Paula Vázquez, a journalist at Spanish news outlet La Voz de Galicia, posted a photo she took of Dolores Leis Antelo, who lives and works on a small farm in Nanton, La Coruna, on Instagram.

 The photo went viral after a Twitter user shared the image with the caption, "Donald Trump na Costa da Morte," or, "Donald Trump of the Costa da Morte," which is the region where the photo was snapped.

 Immediately, people on social media began chiming in to compare Antelo's looks to those of the 45th President of the United States — and we have to say, the coif resemblance is pretty uncanny.